-- (1) Neighborhood Organization Notifications. - (A) The Applicant must identify and notify all Neighborhood Organizations on record with the county or the state as of 30 days prior to the beginning of the Application Acceptance Period and whose boundaries include the entire proposed Development Site.
+(1) Neighborhood Organization Notifications.

+- (A) The Applicant must identify and notify all Neighborhood Organizations on record with the county or the state as of 30 days prior to the beginning of the Application Acceptance Period and whose boundaries include the entire proposed Development Site.
 As used in this section, "on record with the state" means on record with the Secretary of State. - (B) The Applicant must list, in the certification form provided in the pre-application and Application, all Neighborhood Organizations on record with the county or state as of 30 days prior to the beginning of the Application Acceptance Period and whose boundaries include the proposed Development Site as of the submission of the Application, and the Applicant must certify that a reasonable search for applicable entities has been conducted. - (2) Notification Recipients.
-No later than the date the Application is submitted, notification must be sent to all of the entities identified in subparagraphs (A) - (H) of this paragraph.
+No later than the date the Application is submitted, notification must be sent to all of the persons or entities identified in subparagraphs (A) (H) of this paragraph.
 Developments located in an Extra Territorial Jurisdiction (ETJ) of a city are required to notify both city and county officials.
 The notifications may be sent by e-mail, fax or mail with return receipt requested or similar tracking mechanism.
 A template for the notification is included in the Application Notification Template provided in the Application.
 Evidence of notification is required in the form of a certification provided in the Application.
 The Applicant is required to retain proof of delivery in the event it is requested by the Department.
 Evidence of proof of delivery is demonstrated by a signed receipt for mail or courier delivery and confirmation of receipt by recipient for fax and e-mail.
-Officials to be notified are those in office at the time the Application is submitted.
-Note that between the time of pre-application (if made) and full Application, the boundaries of their jurisdictions may change.
+Officials to be notified are those officials individuals in office at the time the Application is submitted.
+Note that between the time of pre-application (if made) and full Application, such officials individuals may change and the boundaries of their jurisdictions may change.
+By way of example and not by way of limitation, events such as redistricting may cause changes which will necessitate additional notifications at full Application.
 Meetings and discussions do not constitute notification.
+Only a timely and compliant written notification to the correct person constitutes notification.